The Importance of Feeding at Night

 You may be worried that you are not producing enough milk and there are ways that you can boost your milk supply if this is the case.

 You may see foods and drinks advertised that claim to boost your milk supply but these are not recommended, are often expensive and not proven to work.

 The more your baby feeds, the more breast milk you'll produce.
 However, if you're worried that your baby isn't getting enough milk, talk to your midwife, health visitor, Just One Number or a breastfeeding specialist as soon as possible.

 Things that can affect your milk supply include:

-*Click here* to see a form that you and a health practitioner working with your family can use to identify if your baby is feeding well.
+A breastfeeding assessment form is something that you, or a health practitioner working with your family can use to identify if your baby is feeding well.

 How Lactation Works

 If your baby is less than 28 days old you can contact your local midwifery team or you can contact the Healthy Child Programme at any time following your baby's birth by calling Just One Number on 0300 300 0123 or texting Parentline on 07520 631590.

 Our opening hours are 8am-6pm Monday-Friday (excluding bank holidays) and 9am-1pm on Saturdays.

 Norfolk Healthy Child Programme has a team of infant feeding champions who can contact you by video call/telephone initially to discuss your questions and refer you to further help if required.
 All of our staff are trained to Unicef standards to provide you with the best possible breastfeeding support and advice.